-The Company financial risk management ("FRM") policy supports each business division to achieve excellent performance soundly and consistently against market risk, credit risk and liquidity risk.
-In addition, FRM helps the Company to enhance cost competitiveness through cost efficient financing option by improving financial structure and effective cash management.
+The Company financial risk management ("FRM") policy supports each business division to achieve excellent performance soundly and consistently against market risk, credit risk and liquidity risk in addition.
+FRM helps the Company to enhance cost competitiveness through cost efficient financing option by improving financial structure and effective cash management.

 The finance team in the Company implements FRM considering view of respective business division.
 This involves setting-up risk management policies and recognising, evaluating and hedging risk from a global point of view.
-The Company mitigates the adverse effects from financial risk by monitoring the risk periodically and updating FRM policy each year i) Foreign exchange risk
+The Company mitigates the adverse effects from financial risk by monitoring the risk periodically and updating FRM policy each year.